NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Microsoft Azure/Azure Virtual Machine/Azure Monitor Metrics Data/azure_vm_cached_iops_consumed_percentage.md

 - [Reference](#reference)

 # Overview <a name="overview"></a>
-The API is used to retrieve Azure Virtual Machine <b>Data Disk IOPS Consumed Percentage</b> metric data from Azure API Server (https://management.azure.com/).
-The metric is about percentage of data disk I/Os consumed per minute.
+The API is used to retrieve Azure Virtual Machine <b>VM Cached IOPS Consumed Percentage</b> metric data from Azure API Server (https://management.azure.com/).
+The metric is about percentage of cached disk IOPS consumed by the VM.

 It leverages the Azure Monitor solution to fetch metrics of Azure resources via the Azure RESTful API.

 # Metric Info <a name="metric-info"></a>
-* <b>Azure REST API Name</b>: Data Disk IOPS Consumed Percentage
+* <b>Azure REST API Name</b>: VM Cached IOPS Consumed Percentage
-* <b>NetBrain Display Name</b>: Data Disk IOPS Consumed Percentage
+* <b>NetBrain Display Name</b>: VM Cached IOPS Consumed Percentage
 * <b>Unit</b>: Percent

 # User-Defined Parameters <a name="user-defined-parameters"></a>